coleygroup/bio_orthogonal_click_reactions/README.md

 ##  Screening procedure

-For each of the screening steps, a script can be found in the `screening_files` directory.
-Additionally, the `get_pred.py` script, which combines the outputted predictions of the (QM augmented) GNN model with the reaction SMILES from the generated reaction SMILES `.csv` file to yield input files for the screening scripts, can also be found in this repository.
-This script can be executed as follows:
+For each of the screening steps, a script can be found in the `active_learning` directory.
+Additionally, the `get_pred.py` script, which combines the outputted predictions of the (QM augmented) GNN model with the reaction SMILES from the generated reaction SMILES `.csv` file to yield input files for the screening scripts, can also be found in this directory.
+The latter script can be executed as follows:
 ```
 python get_pred.py --iteration <iteration of the active learning loop> --predictions-file <path to the (unprocessed) predictions file> --rxn-smiles-file <path to .csv file containing the reaction SMILES>
 ```